OfficeDev/outlook-dev-docs/docs/rest/php-tutorial.md

 To summarize the new code in the `mail` function:

 - It creates a Graph client object and initializes it to use the access token passed to the function.
-- It sets the `X-AnchorMailbox` header on the request, which enables the API endpoint to route API calls to the appropriate backend mailbox server more efficiently.
-This is why we went to the trouble to get the user's email earlier.
 - It calls the `/me/mailfolders/inbox/messages` API to get inbox messages, and uses other methods to control the request:
     - It uses the `top` method with a value of `10` to limit the results to the first 10.
     - It uses the `select` method to only request the `subject`, `from`, `receivedDateTime`, and `isRead` properties.